DickTurpin-highwayman/lost-isotopes/index.md

 ~~~

 &nbsp;

+The conference also records its concern regarding the possibility of these radioactive sources being stolen for profit – possibly even used to make ‘dirty-bombs’.
+This can be found in section: Measures To Prevent Illicit Trafficking In Nuclear And Other Radioactive Materials (pg 71 of the above report).
+Concerns about poorly controlled sources are also addressed in the IAEA dirty-bomb conference in 2003 (link below) as well as numerous other places

 &nbsp;
 &nbsp;
+&nbsp;

 #### COMPENSATION

 There is a real possibility that some of the police officers (or the raskols themselves), who were involved in this incident, were unaware of the nature of the contents of the small toolbox sized devices & have since developed unexplainable sicknesses or even died as a direct result.
 If so, they may be entitled to compensation payouts from this substandard NDT company.
-This may also apply to people living close to their office in the Airvos Avenue apartment block in Port Moresby.
+This may also apply to people living close to their office in the Airvos Avenue apartment block in Port Moresby

 &nbsp;
 &nbsp;